 Please also note that the tournament will be one day.
 The winner of the tournament will be the team with the most wins after the round robin stage.
 In the event that multiple teams end up on the same number of wins, speaker points will be used to determine the winner of the tournament.
-The top 8 teams will be announced for each division.
+The top 4 to 8 teams will be announced for each division.

 This year Seasonals will have two divisions, Championship and Novice.
 The goal of the new novice division is to encourage entries from schools which haven’t traditionally entered weekend tournaments.
 Teams in the Novice division will only debate against other teams in the Novice division.
 Teams must meet the following requirements to be elligible to compete in the Novice division:

 - This must be either the first or second weekend tournament (Seasonals, Regionals or Impromptu Cup) for all members of a Novice team (i.e. they have participated in a maximum of one weekend tournament).

 - The school must not have had a team make the quarter finals at a weekend tournament (Regionals or Impromptu Cup) in 2019.
 If you are unsure please email firstname.lastname@example.org and we can tell you if you qualify.

 When: Sunday 8 March

 Where: Lynfield College